Perth Busport: Bus routes

 34 regular Transperth bus services start and terminate at Perth Busport.
 The busport uses a dynamic stand allocation system, meaning that services are only allocated a specific stand as they approach the busport.
-Rail replacement bus services for the Joondalup, Mandurah, Fremantle, Midland and Armadale railway lines also start and terminate at Perth Busport when the lines cannot operate from Perth Station, departing from stands 5-8.
+Rail replacement bus services for the Yanchep, Mandurah, Fremantle, Midland and Armadale railway lines also start and terminate at Perth Busport when the lines cannot operate from Perth Station, departing from stands 5-8.